-- Students who believe they are eligible for services must identify themselves and provide current documentation of their disability to the DS.
+- Students who believe they are eligible for services must identify themselves and provide current documentation of their disability to the Disability Services offiice.
 The documentation is required in order to determine eligibility for services and to assess what services are needed.

 - Students should schedule a meeting before the start of an academic year with the DS Coordinator to discuss specific needs and accommodations.